Why do Stock Prices Fluctuate?

 Stock market prices are affected by demand-supply economics.
-In simple words, when demand for a stock exceeds supply, there will be a rise in the price of a stock.
+When the demand for a stock exceeds supply, there will be a rise in the price of a stock.
 The more drastic the demand-supply gap, the higher the price.
-For example, when many traders are buying stock X, stock X's price per share will increase.
-The same is true vice-versa.
-When many traders are selling stock X, stock X's share price will decrease.
-When experts refer to market forces or market risks they are referring to this falling and rising demand and supply.
-Of course, this is just economics 101.
-It is key to dig deeper and observe the various influences that make people buy or sell shares of a given stock.
+For example, when many traders are buying stock X, stock X's price per share will increase and the same is true vice-versa.
+When experts refer to market risks they are referring to this falling and rising demand and supply.

-It is this very paranoia (that shares might be rendered worthless when the company reports bad news) that results in people dumping stock.
-This results in the share price being undervalued.
-Some expert traders watch for moments of undervaluation and will try to buy in at this time.
-They do this because they have made a calculated guess that the company will perform better in the near future.
-This, they predict, will lead to an increase in demand.
+Undervalued shares prices might be rendered worthless when the company reports bad news which results in people dumping stock.
+Some expert traders watch for moments of undervaluation and try to buy in at this time because they make a calculated guess that the company will perform better shortly which will lead to an increase in demand.
 They are hedging on the resulting share price rise delivering profits.

 Similarly, an assumption that a company will perform well in the future results in a rise in its share prices.
-You might have heard about the dot com bubble that took place in the US during the 90s.
-As the name suggests, the share prices of dot com companies rose due to projected earnings.
-However, the companies did not deliver on these valuations or in other words, had their "bubble" burst eventually.
-Dot-com companies sprouted out of nowhere, got listed on the stock exchange, overspent shareholders’ money, did not deliver on projections and several eventually closed down, resulting in losses to those who had bought their shares.
+For instance, dot-com companies got listed on the stock exchange, overspent shareholders’ money, did not deliver on projections and several eventually closed down, resulting in losses to those who had bought their shares.

-Now that you have understood the factors that push stock prices to rise or fall, you’re all set to go ahead and get your trading and demat account in order to begin navigating the stock market.
-On trading platforms such as IIFL, you can open an online trading account within minutes today.
-When you open a trading account with IIFL, you get access to world-class technological platforms that help you track the ups and downs of the share market and make an informed decision.
+Understanding the factors that push stock prices to rise or fall is very important to get your trading account and demat account to navigate the stock market.
+On trading platforms such as IIFL, you can open an online trading account and get access to world-class technological platforms that help you track the ups and downs of the share market and make an informed decision.